syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-You can also set the custom height and width to SfDataGrid via storyboard like shown in the below image.
+You can also set the custom height and width to SfDataGrid using story board.

 ![Custom width and height via story board in SfDataGrid for Xamarin.iOS](SfDataGrid_images/GettingStarted_Custom_Width_and_Height_Storyboard_SfDatagrid_iOS.png)